How Canada's Political System Works

 Understanding the Canadian Perspective

-These concerns have broad political and social foundations in Canada—they are not simply "anti-China sentiment" or US pressure.
+These concerns have broad political and social foundations in Canada.
+They are not simply "anti-China sentiment" or US pressure.
 Understanding the specific content of these concerns helps explain why Canada takes hard positions on certain issues and possible policy directions.

 Canada's "China Debate"